-In 2010, the rather enjoyable Castlevania: Lords of Shadows ended with a major plot twist revealing that Gabriel Belmont was alive during modern times and was now called Dracula, taking on the famous vampire’s persona and visage.
+In 2010, the rather enjoyable Castlevania: Lords of Shadow ended with a major plot twist revealing that Gabriel Belmont was alive during modern times and was now called Dracula, taking on the famous vampire’s persona and visage.
 This left fans to wonder how the sequel would continue the story, either as Dracula or fighting against the protagonist from the original game.
-Four years later, Castlevania: Lords of Shadows 2 answered the question, but it’s a question that probably was more interesting to think about than how Konami approached it.
+Four years later, Castlevania: Lords of Shadow 2 answered the question, but it’s a question that probably was more interesting to think about than how Konami approached it.

-Castlevania: Lords of Shadows 2 chooses to continue with the same protagonist of Gabriel Belmont, now called Dracula, and picks up the story after a second game, Castlevania: Lords of Shadow – Mirror of Fate, though it quickly glosses over those stories, even when they play a pivotal point in the development of a few characters.
+Castlevania: Lords of Shadow 2 chooses to continue with the same protagonist of Gabriel Belmont, now called Dracula, and picks up the story after a second game, Castlevania: Lords of Shadow – Mirror of Fate, though it quickly glosses over those stories, even when they play a pivotal point in the development of a few characters.

 With the player now in charge of one of the most fearsome vampires, one who the franchise has used multiple times since the beginning, it would be a chance to deliver an interesting look at both the character and mythos at the core of the Castlevania franchise.
-Instead, Castlevania: Lords of Shadows 2 feels like it tries to stay true to the formula the series has embraced with the main character fighting some great evil with numerous minions.
+Instead, Castlevania: Lords of Shadow 2 feels like it tries to stay true to the formula the series has embraced with the main character fighting some great evil with numerous minions.

-The biggest problem with Castlevania: Lords of Shadows 2 and one we will return to multiple times is that this isn’t a generic Castlevania game, in which you usually fight against the forces of Dracula.
-Instead in Castlevania: Lords of the Shadows 2, you’re playing as Dracula, and yet the game fails to make that feel like anything other than an inconvenience to the story that the game wants to tell.
+The biggest problem with Castlevania: Lords of Shadow 2 and one we will return to multiple times is that this isn’t a generic Castlevania game, in which you usually fight against the forces of Dracula.
+Instead in Castlevania: Lords of the Shadow 2, you’re playing as Dracula, and yet the game fails to make that feel like anything other than an inconvenience to the story that the game wants to tell.

-Castlevania: Lords of the Shadows 2 also suffers from an excess of cutscenes that are either unnecessary, or longer than they should be, and this makes the player less engaged with the story, and experience because sitting through a 2-minute cutscene to see a hint on how to beat the next room doesn’t feel that much different than sitting around to hear two characters the player isn’t interested in talking among themselves.
+Castlevania: Lords of the Shadow 2 also suffers from an excess of cutscenes that are either unnecessary, or longer than they should be, and this makes the player less engaged with the story, and experience because sitting through a 2-minute cutscene to see a hint on how to beat the next room doesn’t feel that much different than sitting around to hear two characters the player isn’t interested in talking among themselves.

-Castlevania: Lords of Shadows 2 isn’t a game that has a clear narrative to tell, but rather talks about bits and pieces from numerous storylines and acts as if it’s a story that needs to be told, and should be told.
+Castlevania: Lords of Shadow 2 isn’t a game that has a clear narrative to tell, but rather talks about bits and pieces from numerous storylines and acts as if it’s a story that needs to be told, and should be told.
 Instead, it’s mostly just a jumbled mess of scenes that happen.

-A similar thing happens with the level design of Castlevania: Lords of the Shadows 2.
+A similar thing happens with the level design of Castlevania: Lords of the Shadow 2.
 The game constantly moves Dracula around to different locations, as well as teleporting him to spots and leading him to the next objective.
 But in general, the map feels strange and misshaped.
 The buildings and levels that Dracula finds himself in don’t feel particularly interesting.

 Even the few times you revisit an area you notice how similar it is to every other area and city street you’ll come upon.
-There’s not a memorable map or interesting location in Castlevania: Lords of the Shadows 2 and that really hurts the experience of exploring these locations.
+There’s not a memorable map or interesting location in Castlevania: Lords of the Shadow 2 and that really hurts the experience of exploring these locations.

-Castlevania: Lords of Shadows 2 also tries to add a bit of open-world exploration but contains a completely linear story and progression so the major benefit of the open-world format is lost, and it just becomes a way to explore for unnecessary benefits as the game itself is rather easy.
+Castlevania: Lords of Shadow 2 also tries to add a bit of open-world exploration but contains a completely linear story and progression so the major benefit of the open-world format is lost, and it just becomes a way to explore for unnecessary benefits as the game itself is rather easy.
 Having to backtrack to just find the upgrades with new abilities doesn’t help this process either.

-I mentioned that the biggest problem with Castlevania: Lords of Shadows 2 is Dracula, and it’s in the gameplay that I find it to be the most egregious.
+I mentioned that the biggest problem with Castlevania: Lords of Shadow 2 is Dracula, and it’s in the gameplay that I find it to be the most egregious.
 The player never feels like Dracula, Dracula is a blood-sucking vampire who is known for his absolute brutality and violence.
 He’s been the antagonist or final boss in so many Castlevania’s that one might wonder what it would be like to control him and possibly terrorize the Belmonts, or the civilians he might find.
-Castlevania: Lords of the Shadows 2 starts with Dracula attacking a woman in a cutscene to draw her blood into him to regain his strength.
-This is the first and last civilian the player even sees in Castlevania: Lords of Shadows 2.
+Castlevania: Lords of the Shadow 2 starts with Dracula attacking a woman in a cutscene to draw her blood into him to regain his strength.
+This is the first and last civilian the player even sees in Castlevania: Lords of Shadow 2.

-Instead Castlevania: Lords of the Shadows 2 focuses only on combat with the forces of Satan, and while Dracula can suck the blood of his enemies, they’re the same type of villains any game could have.
+Instead Castlevania: Lords of the Shadow 2 focuses only on combat with the forces of Satan, and while Dracula can suck the blood of his enemies, they’re the same type of villains any game could have.
 Even the “sucking blood” type of gameplay could be done in numerous ways, such as the Glory Kills in the newest Doom releases.